John Mullan (road builder): In popular culture

 John Mullan is the namesake of the city of Mullan, Idaho, which was founded in 1888.

 In 1978, the Mullan Road was named a National Historic Engineering Landmark.
 Beginning in 1916, a series of 14 ft marble monuments commemorating the Mullan Road were erected in Montana and Idaho.
 Each monument consists of an obelisk atop a square concrete base.
 On the front of the obelisk, in high relief, is an image of Mullan wearing his traditional moccasin boots and buckskins.
 He stands contrapposto, a pistol tucked in his belt and his right hand holding flintlock rifle.
 The monuments were designed by artist Edgar Samuel Paxson, a resident of Missoula, and were a project of the Society of Montana Pioneers (a private organization of white men who settled in Montana prior to establishment of the Montana Territory).
 Seven statues were erected in Montana, and six in Idaho.
 Another 11 monuments, varying in shape and size from pyramidal cairns to slabs of granite, were erected in Washington state.
 These do not depict Mullan but mention his name.

 The 75 mi portion of Interstate 90 across Idaho is named the "Captain John Mullan Highway" in his honor.

 There are several schools named in Mullan's honor, including Mullan Road Elementary School (Spokane, Washington), John Mullan Elementary School and Mullan Junior/Senior High School (Mullan, Idaho), and Mullan Trail Elementary School (Post Falls, Idaho).

 Mullan Road is a neighborhood of the city of Missoula, Montana, named for Mullan.

 Conferences and museums

 In 1989, a Mullan Day celebration was held in Mineral County, Montana.
 By 2006, the event had evolved into a two-day conference about Mullan and the Mullan Road.
 The first conference was held in Helena, Montana, and drew nearly 100 participants.
-The annual conference continued to be held, with the most recent being in 2016 in Helena.
+The annual conference continues to be held, rotating annually between various communities located along the route between Fort Benton and Walla Walla.

 The Mineral County Historical Museum in Superior, Montana, publishes Mullan Chronicles, a journal dedicated to research on John Mullan and the Mullan Road.
 The museum maintains a Mullan Room, dedicated to John Mullan and research about him.